Josiah Tualamaliʻi: Social justice advocacy

-Tualamaliʻi was selected as a participant in the Youth Town Hall as part of the virtual Summit for Democracy in 2021 hosted by the United States "to renew democracy at home and confront autocracies abroad".
-The youth session was chaired by the Ambassador of the United States to the United Nations Linda Thomas-Greenfield.
+Tualamali'i has also been part of advocacy teams in 2020 who successfully advocated against routine arming of the New Zealand Police and in 2022 to remove library fines in Christchurch, New Zealand.

 Recognition and awards

 Tualamaliʻi won a Civic Award for Youth Advocacy from the Christchurch City Council in 2016 and was nationally recognised the same year with the Prime Minister's Pacific Youth Leadership and Inspiration Award.
 He received the Pacific Emerging Leadership Award in 2020.

 Tualamaliʻi was named as a semi-finalist for the Young New Zealander of the Year Awards in 2018 alongside fellow University of Canterbury alumnus Logan Williams and in 2022 alongside fellow University of Canterbury alumnus and author, Abbas Nazari.
 He was a finalist in the 2024 awards.

+In 2018 Apolitical named Tualamali'i as one of "100 Future Leaders: The World's Most Influential Young People in Government."